Some affiliate links are provided below. Learn more.

 A quick and easy, beginner-friendly cushion cover with a pretty ribbon tie-closure.
 Made from two napkins, this DIY throw pillow requires no zippers, buttons, or complicated stitches.

-Today I’d like to share with you a simple way to sew ribbon tie-closure cushion covers.
+Today I’d like to share with you a simple way to sew ribbon tie-closure cushion covers using two napkins.

-These DIY cushion covers are probably one of the easiest types of cushion covers to sew.
+These DIY throw pillow covers are probably one of the easiest types of cushion covers to sew.
 There are no zippers, no buttons, and no complicated stitches.
-In addition, because they use napkins as a base, they require no measuring or cutting.
+In addition, because they use napkins as a base, there’s no measuring or cutting required.

-How to make a farmhouse-style tie closure cushion cover from napkins
+DIY farmhouse-style tie closure cushion cover using napkins

 This tutorial assumes you’re using 20″ x 20″ napkins.
 You can use whatever size you like, but you will need to adjust the spacing of the ribbons accordingly.